sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/webhooks.md

 ### Webhook cooldown

 It is very likely that an `AuthFailure` event will fire on the same endpoint more than once if the requesting client is automated.
 If this event triggered a webhook that caused an email to be sent, then if this event occurred 10 times a second, the email recipient would be flooded with emails.
-In an attempt to mitigate against events such as this, you can set an `event_timeout` in seconds, in the webhook handler.
-This acts as a 'cooldown' timer for the event if a message with the same request signature has been fired within the time period specified.
+In an attempt to mitigate against events such as this, you can set a cooldown timer, in the webhook handler.
+This prevents the webhook from being triggered again if the event is fired again within the time period specified.

 ### Webhook payload